Bluey (TV series): Broadcast

 In October 2019, Bluey debuted in New Zealand, airing on TVNZ 2 and streaming on TVNZ OnDemand.
 The first series made its Australian pay-TV premiere on CBeebies on 4 May 2020.
-It made its free-to-air television debut on CBeebies in April 2021 in the United Kingdom, Singapore and Malaysia.
+It made its free-to-air television debut on CBeebies in April 2021 in the United Kingdom, Singapore, and Malaysia.
+The series debuted in the Philippines on TV5, dubbed in Tagalog, in April 2024.
+Supplementing its availability on the Japanese version of Disney+, the first two seasons of Bluey made their terrestrial network debuts in Japan in October 2024, airing on TV Tokyo with a Japanese dub.
+In China, Bluey is available on the streaming platform Youku, with voice-over in Mandarin Chinese.

 Home media releases

 The series was first distributed on DVD in Australia by Universal Sony Pictures Home Entertainment and BBC Studios, with the first two volumes, entitled Magic Xylophone and Other Stories and Horsey Ride and Other Stories released on 30 October 2019.
 They were followed by further volumes at later dates.
 In the United States, the first season was released on DVD in two volumes in early 2020.
+A Blu-ray release containing all episodes from the first, second and third series was released in November 2024.
 In the United Kingdom, the first volume was released on DVD in October 2021.